 The age at which coarctation of the aorta is diagnosed depends on the severity of the condition.
-If the aortic coarctation is severe, it's usually diagnosed during infancy.
-Testing for coarctation of the aorta before birth often isn't possible.
+Severe aortic coarctation is usually diagnosed soon after birth.
+The condition may be seen with ultrasound during pregnancy.

 - High blood pressure in the arms

-- A blood pressure difference between the arms and legs, with higher blood pressure in the arms and lower blood pressure in the legs
+- A difference in blood pressure between the arms and legs — blood pressure in the legs is lower than blood pressure in the arms

 - A weak or delayed pulse in the legs

-- A heart murmur — an abnormal whooshing sound caused by faster blood flow through the narrowed area
+- A whooshing sound caused by faster blood flow through the narrowed artery (heart murmur)

 Tests to confirm a diagnosis of coarctation of the aorta may include: